It’s been awhile since I last opened up my toiletries bag and gave you a peek inside.

 I have been properly addicted to Ilia lipsticks for quite some time now.
 They’re made out of organic ingredients and housed in recyclable aluminium containers.

 I also like the fact that they don’t dry my lips out – particularly the tinted lip conditioners.
-My go-to colour is Arabian Nights, although I like the brighter pops of colours for a night on the town.
+My go-to colour is Arabian Nights, although I like the brighter pops of colours for a night on the town (like this rather fetching shade of pink).

 I’ve used RMS Beauty blush for three years now, without any complaints whatsoever.
 The packaging is recyclable and I like the colours.